ai-shifu/ChatALL/README.md

 * Switch between one, two, or three-column view
 * Supports multiple languages (en, zh)
 * Keep ChatGPT session alive in background
+* Batch mode: You can send the next prompt without waiting for the previous request to complete
 * [TODO] Best recommendations

 ## Prerequisites